 While there are a few definitions of what states make up the Bible Belt, it's accepted that the following states are included:

 - North Carolina

 - South Carolina

+In general, these states are the country's most religious.
 Two cities even are known as the Buckle of the Bible Belt.
-These cities are Abilene, Texas, which is the location of three Christian universities, and Nashville, Tennessee, which has multiple Christian schools and over 700 churches.
+These cities are Abilene, Texas, the location of three Christian universities, and Nashville, Tennessee, which has multiple Christian schools and over 700 churches.